cibigi/cibigi.github.io/README.md

 # about me
-your gay vegetarian 18-year-old front-end dev from Italy.
+18-year-old front-end web-dev from Italy.

 # projects